TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Extbase/Step3Documentation/ActionController.rst

 The *ActionController* contains one or more methods whose names begin with *action*.
 Depending on the configuration in ext_localconf.php or upon URI parameters, an appropriate action will be executed to modify or control the output.
 For example, there might be an *action* for a list view, with a second action for a detail view.
-There might also be actions which are responsible for the creation, modification or deletion of data via the front end.
+There might also be actions which are responsible for the creation, modification or deletion of data via the frontend.

 The path to the execution of an action
 --------------------------------------